TizianoCitro/sudoku-p2p/README.md

 In this way the test case in firstTest method will be executed before the test case in secondTest method.

-Crucial is the method `setup` that runs before all test (as the `@BeforeAll` annotation suggests) and allows us to create the peers we're going to use for our test:
+Crucial is the method `setup` that runs before all test (as the `@BeforeAll` annotation suggests) and allows us to create the peers we're going to use for our tests.
-While the `leaveNetwork` method cleans everything after all test are executed (`@AfterAll` annotation), the `leaveAllGames` method is executed after each test (`@AfteEach` annotation), so all peers we'll leave the games they have joined in the previous test.
+While the `leaveNetwork` method cleans everything after all tests are executed (`@AfterAll` annotation), the `leaveAllGames` method is executed after each test (`@AfteEach` annotation), so all peers we'll leave the games they have joined during the execution of the previous test.
 ```java
 public class SudokuGameTest {